15 ways to say goodbye in French depending on the context

 Image illustration Elisabeth newsletter

-Did you know that there are about fifteen different ways to say goodbye in French?
-From classic expressions to those that, at first glance, may seem strange ("à un de ces quatre"... what?!), you will find here a complete list, as well as our pronunciation tips.
+Did you know that there are some fifteen different ways of saying au revoir in French?
+From classic locutions to expressions that, at first glance, may seem strange ("à un de ces quatre"... what?!), you'll find a complete list here, along with our pronunciation tips.

 Au revoir (goodbye)